 Also money must be taken out of politics.
 All donations are like bribes.
 Thus real democracy means all individual civilians can’t give more than 50 bucks a person.
 And if companies count legally as individuals, then their max contribution is the same: 50 bucks.
 Any shady loops must be accounted for as criminal manipulation.
 Cities and locations however may donate space for rallies, and that’s it.
 Media that ignores popular candidates will be fined and lose their journalistic licenses, because apparently they are propaganda channels.
 Thus protest all money in politics.
 Corporate lobby time should be restricted, meeting real people in real world situations enlarged.
-If you daren’t face them, your not serving the people, are you?
+If you daren’t face them, you’re not serving the people, are you?

 Note: If you ask people who was one of the greatest leaders of the 20th century the name of Nelson Mandela shines above the rest.
 Then why don’t our political leaders aspire more to have similar dignity, wisdom, empathy for all?

 5. Companies and politicians become accountable for all destruction to the planet and or loss of lives they create in their wake